 Section 2: Specifics on the Child Custody Petition Process

 Section 3: Help Yourself and Children Thrive with the help of a Therapist

 Section 4: Take Advantage of all the Community Resources Available

-The Value of Child Custody Lawyers in Springfield, MO
+The Real Value of a Child Custody Lawyer in Springfield, MO

-While a therapist may not be the first thing that comes to mind for people when contemplating a divorce, a lawyer usually is, with good reason: the intricacies of Missouri’s child custody laws can prove troubling for the unrepresented, in part because of the many determining factors that play into the final decision.
+While a therapist may not be the first thing that comes to mind for people when contemplating a divorce, a family law attorney usually is, with good reason: the intricacies of Missouri’s child custody laws can prove troubling for the unrepresented, in part because of the many determining factors that play into the final decision.

-Missouri’s child custody laws consider the best interest of the child when determining custody and there are eight factors go in to making decisions concerning custody, including:
+Missouri’s child custody laws consider the best interest of the child when determining custody and there are eight factors that go into making decisions concerning custody, including:

 - The wishes of the child’s parents as to custody and the proposed parenting plan submitted by both parties;